josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 2. Once our model is operationalized, how do we retrain and redeploy it?
 Will this process break clients currently accessing the deployed model?

-   Azure Machine Learning service provides APIs that you can use to retrain your models.
-You can also use the APIs to update existing deployments with updated versions of the model.
+   Azure Databricks allows you to retrain your models using notebooks.
+Then, you can use the model deployment command to deploy an updated version of the model.
 As part of the data science workflow, you recreate the model in your experimentation environment.
-Then, you register the model with the Azure Machine Learning service model registry and update existing deployments.
-Updates are performed using a single UPDATE CLI command.
-The UPDATE command updates existing deployments without changing the API URL or the key.
-The applications consuming the model continue to work without any code change, and start getting better predictions using new model.
+Then, you register the model with the Azure Databricks model registry.
+Updates are performed using a function call.
+This call replaces the active version of a model without changing the API URL or the key.
+The applications consuming the model continue to work without any code change, and start getting better predictions using the new model.

 3. Can we query flat files in the file system using SQL?